Pyaterochka: IT and innovations

-In the spring of 2017, Pyaterochka began to automate its recruitment efforts.
-The automated system searches through curriculum vitae for a predetermined set of parameters and calls matching employment candidates to invite them to apply for open positions at the company.
+In the spring of 2017 Pyaterochka began to automate its recruitment efforts.
+The automated system searches through curriculum vitae for a predetermined set of parameters and automatically calls matching candidates to invite them to open positions at the company.
 The automated system uses speech recognition technology with a female-voiced robot, Vera, and a male-voiced robot, Yermil, to transfer interested candidates to a human recruitment specialist.

 X5 Retail Group launched an online service in February 2018 that calculates the average rent that a Pyaterochka store pays anywhere that it has a presence.
 Based on this information, property owners whose property meets the chain's criteria can send offers to X5 Retail Group.

 In October 2018 X5 Retail Group has opened a 'lab store' based on Pyaterochka in Moscow, to test new technologies that will enhance customer experience.
-Engineers in the lab is conduct in-store trials of electronic shelf labelling, video analytics, smart shelves, digital information panels, and self-scanning and self-checkout systems.
+Engineers in the lab conduct in-store trials of electronic shelf labelling, video analytics, smart shelves, digital information panels, and self-scanning and self-checkout systems.
 If a technology works out in the lab, it will move on for pilot testing in Pyaterochka, Perekrestok and Karusel stores, where X5 experts will also assess the viability and impact of these technologies on sales and costs.
 Based on the results of the pilot stage, a final decision is made on the implementation of the new technology in X5 stores.

 X5 Retail has begun installing self-checkout machines across its Pyaterochka proximity stores in April 2020.
 Tested successfully in August and September last year, these self-checkouts are now already installed at 369 stores.
 The plan for 2020 is to have a total of 12,000 units operating.